irfantopal/zocaretracker/README.md

    ```ssh
    cd zocaretracker/client
    ```
-   Edit the options in the file regarding your setup.
+   Edit the options in the file regarding your setup.<br>
    Install the zocaretracker-client.ino to your Arduino using your favourite software.
-3. Switch to server folder and build the server and later start it.
+3. Switch back to server folder, build the server and later start it.
    I've added example code to save the data to a MySQL database, you can uncomment and use it, don't forget to change the credentials!
    ```sh
    cd ../server